-Nine sensitivity scenarios involving movements in both the Company's balance sheet and the calculation parameters have been proposed.
+Eight sensitivity scenarios involving movements in both the Company's balance sheet and the calculation parameters have been proposed.
 These movements are summarized in:

-- Changes in the 2019/981 regulation: in which the parameters used for the non-life subscription risk of the premium and reserve sub-module are modified. - Effect on interest rates: variations in interest rates imply changes in the valuation of assets and liabilities.
+- Effect on interest rates: variations in interest rates imply changes in the valuation of assets and liabilities.
 A rise of the curve will imply a decrease of the value of the asset but also of the obligations of the Company, which in this case, are the technical provisions. - Effects on the valuation of the equity: it supposes an increase and decrease of its valuation in the balance sheet of the Company and consequently, of the requirements of capital by equity risk. - Effect of variations in the credit spread: it implies variations in the shock applied in the calculation of spread risk and consequently the capital requirements for this risk. - Effects on claims, these variations suppose variations in the value of the gross and ceded technical provisions.